Alchemist-X/howcryptoworksbook/Chapter_13_DePIN.md

 This creates a self-organizing system where individual profit motives align with network growth.
 Participants compete to provide valuable infrastructure services, while cryptography prevents cheating and ensures all contributions are authentic.

 The result is a coordination mechanism that builds infrastructure through aligned incentives rather than top-down control, enabled by technical architecture that makes decentralized verification possible and economic incentives that sustain network growth.
+The next section details the verification mechanisms that make this coordination economically sustainable at scale.

 ## Section II: DePIN Technical Architecture

 Successfully coordinating thousands of independent participants requires solving a fundamental challenge: confirming that millions of claimed services are genuine while keeping verification costs low enough to maintain network economics.
-These technical mechanisms determine whether DePIN networks can scale efficiently.
+At the core are proof systems that attest to real-world service while keeping verification costs bounded.

 ### Hardware Requirements and Proof Systems

-DePIN networks must validate that millions of participants genuinely provide claimed services while keeping verification costs reasonable.
-This creates computational bottlenecks that can destroy network economics if not properly designed.

 #### Proof-of-Coverage (Wireless Networks)
 Helium's proof-of-coverage system confirms that hotspots genuinely provide wireless coverage through **radio challenges** where hotspots periodically send encrypted packets to nearby devices, with witnessing hotspots receiving these packets and reporting signal strength data on-chain.
 The system must balance security with efficiency: too frequent challenges and verification costs exceed token rewards, too infrequent and participants can game the system without detection.